-Ms. Amiri has provided political analysis on a number of outlets including MSNBC, PBS, CNN, and CSPAN and has been published and provided commentary on socio-political issues in Afghanistan and in the region in the New York Times, Boston Globe, Al-Jazeera America and the Los Angeles Times.
-Ms. Amiri has been recognized as one of 21 Leaders of the 21st Century by Women’s eNews and 125 Women of Impact by Newsweek.
-She is a founding organizer and network member of Inclusive Security and a Life Member of the Council of Foreign Relations.
+Ms. Amiri has provided political analysis and commentary in a number of outlets including MSNBC, PBS, CNN, and CSPAN, and has been published and provided commentary in the New York Times, Wall Street Journal, Boston Globes, Al-Jazeera America, Foreign Affairs, VOX, NPR, and the Los Angeles Times.
+She has been recognized as 125 Women of Impact by Newsweek and is a life-long member of the Council of Foreign Relations.

 She is a member of the newly formed National Welcome Council, a public-private initiative dedicated to supporting refugees resettle in the United States.